bybogdan/01_db/README.md

 - FIND API WHICH RETURN CURRENCY NAMES (DONE)
 - Add useform (DONE)

-* Add types of transactions food, rent, etc.
+- Add types of transactions food, rent, etc.
-* Try to add ssr, to get page with data immediately
+- Try to add ssr, to get page with data immediately
-* prisma pagination
+- Prisma pagination
-* update view faster after api calls
+- Update view faster after api calls (DONE)
-* add some loading state
+- Add datepicker field to form to get ability to user to set record not for today day